Battle of Stillman's Run: Background

 Black Hawk, a Sauk chief, believed that the Treaty of St. Louis (1804) was invalid.
 It ceded Sauk territory to the US that included his birthplace.
 He led a number of incursions across the Mississippi River from Iowa to Illinois beginning in 1830.
 Each time, he was persuaded to return west without bloodshed.
 In April 1832, encouraged by promises of alliances with other tribes and the British authorities in British North America, he again moved his "British Band" into Illinois.
 Finding no allies, he attempted to return to Iowa, but ensuing events led to the Battle of Stillman's Run.
 A number of other engagements followed, and the state militias of Wisconsin and Illinois were mobilized to hunt down Black Hawk's band.
 The conflict became known as the Black Hawk War.

 On April 5, 1832, Black Hawk and around 1,000 warriors and civilians recrossed the Mississippi River into Illinois.
 About half of Black Hawk's band were combatants and the rest were a combination of women, children, and elderly.
-The band consisted of Sauk, Fox, some Potawatomi, and some Kickapoo; in addition some members of the Ho-Chunk nation were sympathetic to Black Hawk.
+The band consisted of Sauk, Meskwaki, some Potawatomi, and some Kickapoo; in addition some members of the Ho-Chunk nation were sympathetic to Black Hawk.
 Black Hawk's reason for crossing into Illinois is disputed.
 It has long been believed that he wanted to reclaim lost territory and, perhaps, create a confederacy of Native Americans to stand against white settlement.
 However, modern historians have questioned this and indicated that Black Hawk may have been trying to resettle among the Ho-Chunk and point to the large number of non-combatants that accompanied Black Hawk's supposed war party.
 Other Illinois tribes promised aid to the British Band and Black Hawk believed that he had been promised assistance by the British in Canada.

 Black Hawk led the march of the group along the Rock River into Illinois.
 Illinois Governor John Reynolds perceived the return of Black Hawk as an invasion, and he immediately called up the militia.
 General Henry Atkinson, whom Black Hawk addressed as "White Beaver," commanded the military expedition.